 What is an Eclipse?

-February 26, 2017: Annular eclipse of the Sun This eclipse will not be visible from North America but can be viewed from the southeastern Pacific Ocean, southern half of South America, southern Africa, and Antarctica.
+July 13, 2018: Partial Eclipse of the Sun.
+This eclipse is not visible from North America but can be viewed from Antarctica, Tasmania, southern South Australia, and Stewart Island.

 July 27, 2018: Total Eclipse of the Moon.
 This eclipse is not visible from North America but can be viewed from Antarctica, Australia, Russia, Asia, Africa, Scandinavia, Europe, and central and eastern South America.